opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 * **Query** – The query name that matched the document.
 * **Time found** – The timestamp that indicates when the document was found during the runtime.

-While you can configure an alert notification for each finding, it is not recommended unless rules are well defined to prevent a large volume of findings in a high ingestion cluster.
+To prevent a large volume of findings in a high-ingestion cluster, configuring alert notifications for each finding is not recommended unless rules are well defined.
+{: .important}

 ## Creating cluster metrics monitors

 In addition to monitoring conditions for indexes, the Alerting plugin allows monitoring conditions for clusters.
 Alerts can be set by cluster metrics to watch for the following conditions:

-- Cluster health status reaches yellow or red.
+- The cluster health status is yellow or red.
-- Cluster-level metrics, such as CPU usage and JVM memory usage, reach specified thresholds.
+- Cluster-level metrics, such as CPU usage and JVM memory usage, reach a specified threshold.
 - Node-level metrics, such as available disk space, JVM memory usage, and CPU usage, reach a specified threshold.
-- Total number of documents stores reaches a specified amount.
+- The total number of documents stores reaches a specified threshold.

 To create a cluster metrics monitor: